 These groups are where you find “expert patients”.
 People who can give you the most accurate advice when it comes to ME/CFS because this condition is so widely misunderstood in the medical field that doctors are often left frustrated and unable to help patients at all apart from prescribing pain killers.
 The practical advice on managing life with ME comes only from patients who have lived it.

 Be careful not to linger in groups where the focus is on rants and moaning about symptoms without any positive advice and feedback from more experienced patients.
 There are some wonderfully positive groups out there, but they are few and far between.

 Yes, you feel awful and want to let off steam, but a beneficial group is a group that helps, advises, encourages and supports each other.
 Not a group that helps you dwell in the pain and pity without offering any positive options and where patients don't seem to take any steps to help themselves.
 Such negativity needs to be purged as mentioned previously.

 People with ME/CFS cannot afford to sit back and wait or just continue with life as before, we must find support and put plans into action to manage our new normal to the best of our ability while keeping within our limited supplies of energy and strength.
 Unfortunately your GP will not be much help in this area.
 As a person with ME, you must take initiative and be intentional about seeking improvement for yourself.

 You must listen to your body, don’t push through payback, schedule time for rest and fun – daily, eliminate any negativity and focus on things that bring you joy and peace.

-It’s okay to say no to invitations are requests and it’s okay to skip a shower or a chore if it means you get to have more energy and strength to live a better quality of life.
+It's okay to say no to invitations or requests and it's okay to skip a shower or a chore if it means you get to have more energy and strength to live a better quality of life.